Dragonmystic707/exalted-reincarnated/docs/System.md

 ---------

-Exalts can push themselves past their mortal limits and achieve the impossible–but it often comes at a price.
+Exalts can push themselves past their mortal limits and achieve the impossible--but it often comes at a price.

 Ater the Player rolls and all effects finalized, the Player may choose to **Take a Drawback**.
 In exchange, they gain **+2 successes** to a